NiklasZ/jspurefix/README.md

-> NOTE: this is a forked version of jspurefix 1.0.16 that uses a 6 digit BodyLength (tag 9) to meet a particular acceptor's needs.
+> NOTE: this is a forked version of jspurefix 1.0.16 that uses a few customisations for compatibility.
 Please use https://www.npmjs.com/package/jspurefix instead.

 # jspurefix